 **Students may take the final specialization course during the January session to reduce potential class meeting conflicts with Medical School residency interviewing schedule (typically in November and December).

 Applicants should first apply and gain admission to the NYU School of Medicine.
 Once admitted, students are encouraged to apply to NYU Wagner during their third year of study at the medical school.
-Upon admission to NYU Wagner, students enter the MP-MD dual-degree program and begin courses at Wagner during their fourth year.
+Upon admission to NYU Wagner, students enter the MPA-MD dual-degree program and begin courses at Wagner during their fourth year.